hengluchang/deep-news-summarization/README.md

 $ mkdir -p dataset/10yapw working_dir/10yapw output/10yapw
 ```

 - Obtain English Gigaword from university libraries, and use Beautiful Soup 4 (already in Anaconda) to parse SGML file.
-Generate article.txt with each line as the first sentence of each articles as well as its corresponding headlines to store in headline.txt and put them under ./dataset/10yapw.
+Generate article.txt with each line as the first sentence of each articles as well as its corresponding headlines in headline.txt and put them under ./dataset/10yapw.
 You can use your own dataset as well for article.txt and headline.txt.
-- Run split_data.py to split the dataset into training, evaluation, and testing sets. train_enc.txt, eval_enc.txt, test_enc, train_dec.txt, eval_dec.txt, and test_dec totoal of six files will be generated under ./dataset/10yapw.
+- Run split_data.py to split the dataset into training, evaluation, and testing sets. train_enc.txt, eval_enc.txt, test_enc, train_dec.txt, eval_dec.txt, and test_dec.txt total of six files will be generated under ./dataset/10yapw.
 ```
 $ python split_data.py
 ```